Protecting Consumers.

 PRESIDENT / EXECUTIVE DIRECTOR

 He is widely recognised as one of the leading lights on product liability and consumer protection practice in Nigeria.
-It is this deep professional interest and passion that influenced his academic pursuits — both his LL.M. and Ph.D. theses were written on the subject of consumer rights and consumer protection, making him one of Nigeria's foremost academic authorities on the subject.
+It is this deep professional interest and passion that influenced his academic pursuits — both his LL.M and Ph.D theses were written on the subject of consumer rights, consumer protection, and product liability, making him one of Nigeria's foremost academic authorities on the subject.

 KNOW YOUR RIGHTS